 One downside to solo camping is that leaving your tent always means leaving it unattended.
 This usually leaves you with one of two options: either take a risk and leave your valuables inside or fill your pockets with all your precious belongings each time you take a midnight trip to the loo!
 We don’t know about you, but neither of these options sounds very appealing.
 The solution?
 A portable safe.
 While more of a deterrent than a super-secure safekeeping spot, this disguised safe will give you peace of mind whenever you need to be away from your tent momentarily.

 A headlamp is a must for any camping trip, solo or not, but it can be a particularly useful tool when traveling alone.
 Headlamps are great for finding your way around the campsite at night, especially if you have your hands full.
 They’re also really handy for use in your tent after dark; you’ll have your hands free to easily search through your belongings.

 6: An Elevated Tent Cot

-One thing about camping, regardless of wheter you are solo camping or not, is to be comfortable.
+One thing about camping, regardless of whether you are solo camping or not, is to be comfortable.
 One of the best ways to ensure your comfort while camping is to get off the ground.
 Sleeping on something like a cot will make sure you don’t end up with a rock or twig in the middle of your back.
-Additionally,elevated tents also ensure you stay dry and help to keep bugs from entering your tent.
+Additionally, elevated tents also ensure you stay dry and help to keep bugs from entering your tent.
 We love this oversized tent cot by Kamp-Rite on Amazon.
 It’s just the right size for a solo camper as it’s roomy enough to stay comfortable but small enough to retain heat.
-It can also be turned into a lounge chair for relaxing in during the day.
+It can also be turned into a lounge chair for relaxing during the day.

 7: A Stainless Steel Utensil Set